-It is important to remember the difference between length, area, and volume.
-Consider how we use different kinds of inches for each measurement:
+It may be helpful to look at the difference between the units we use to measure length, area, and volume.
+Consider how we use different units for each measurement:

 Length is a measure of distance.

 Area is a measure of the size of a flat surface.